SwissDataScienceCenter/renku-design-docs/rfcs/011-resource-access-control/011-resource-access-control.md

 ![Basic architecture diagram](./overall-flow.png)

-Store information about resource pools in postgres.
-Create a dedicated service which will expose an API that will allow admins to create resource pools, modify them or assign users to different resource pools.
+Store information about resource pools in Postgres.
+Create a dedicated service that will expose an API that will allow admins to create resource pools, modify them or assign users to different resource pools.

-Resource pools are enforced with [k8s resource qutoas](https://kubernetes.io/docs/concepts/policy/resource-quotas/).
+Resource pools are enforced with [k8s resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/).
 When an admin creates a resource pool they do the following:
 - create a k8s resource quota
 - create a k8s priority class that is connected to the quota
 - optionally specify which nodes (by label) should be preferred for this resource pool
 - optionally provide a taint toleration to be used for this resource pool (the admin is expected to taint the nodes themselves)
-- create an entry in postgres that identifies the k8s quota and namespace
+- create an entry in Postgres that identifies the k8s quota and namespace
-- create entries in postgres that identify the speicfic resource classes for the resource pool
+- create entries in Postgres that identify the specific resource classes for the resource pool

 ### Isolating workloads in k8s